-In December 2011 Pete had his first solo exhibition at the Pence Gallery in Davis.
-It went pretty well.
+In December 2011 I had a successful solo exhibition at the Pence Gallery in Davis.
 Here’s an article in the Davis Enterprise: “See Davis Through Scully’s Drawings“.
-He has participated in several other joint exhibits at the Pence Gallery since.
-Pete has also exhibited at Armadillo Music (Jan 2011), the Avid Reader (Nov 2011), and First Street Real Estate (Nov 2014) for the Davis 2nd Friday Art About, also at the Davis Public Library (Nov 2011), and was included on the 2013 Downtown Davis calendar (for March).
-He also exhibited as part of the “Scene In Davis” show at the Art Is Davis Co-Op in June 2014 with several prominent Davis artists.
+I have participated in several other joint exhibits at the Pence Gallery since, such as 2018’s Halloween show.
+I have also exhibited at Armadillo Music (Jan 2011), the Avid Reader (Nov 2011), and First Street Real Estate (Nov 2014) for the Davis 2nd Friday Art About, also at the Davis Public Library (Nov 2011), and was included on the 2013 Downtown Davis calendar (for March).
+I also exhibited as part of the “Scene In Davis” show at the Art Is Davis Co-Op in June 2014 with several prominent Davis artists.

-In October 2015, Pete’s first book “Creative Sketching Workshop” was published by North Light Books and Apple Press.
+In October 2015, my first book “Creative Sketching Workshop” was published by North Light Books and Apple Press.
 This book features the creative talents of twelve sketchers from around the world who contributed chapters (workshops) on various subjects related to urban sketching.
 You can order a copy from Amazon, or from North Light Books, or check your local store.

-Pete’s second book, “Five Minute Sketching People” was published in October 2017 by Firefly in the US and Apple Press in the UK.
+My second book, “Five Minute Sketching People” was published in October 2017 by Firefly in the US and Apple Press in the UK.
 You can find it on Amazon, or your local store.
 They even have it in Tate Modern!

-Here is an article about Pete and “Let’s Draw Davis” in Davis Life Magazine (by ‘Walking Bob’ Schultz): http://www.davislifemagazine.com/2011/01/lets-draw-davis/
+Here is an article about me and “Let’s Draw Davis” in Davis Life Magazine (by ‘Walking Bob’ Schultz): http://www.davislifemagazine.com/2011/01/lets-draw-davis/

 Aggie TV report on the January 2011 Davis sketchcrawl (links to Aggie TV Facebook page):